AmmarHourani/Simple-Harmony/README.md

 Just build and place TestCLR.DLL and Test.DLL and 0Harmony.DLL in the same folder , Lunch Extreme Injector 3 , type in the name of the process , add TestCLR.DLL and inject it .

+Trick is to include the file that includes the original Types/Classes as a "Resource" in your managed DLL file you intend to inject

 Please star this repository if you found it useful

 Enjoy